ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 - The VRS publication date from which Direct VRS Invites will be issued.

+- The VRS publication date which will be used for seeding.

-- The broader geographical region where the Tournament takes place, e.g., North America, West Europe, Southeast Asia, etc.
+- The visa region where the Tournament takes place, e.g., USA, Schengen, China, etc.

 - Whether an Open Qualifier will be part of the Tournament and if so, the rules for such an Open Qualifier.